-Run Rate distributions are expected to be \$120.4 million, which include current contracted amounts inclusive of known resets, \$2.4 million from SCR (recently increased from \$1.8 million effective July 1, 2019), US\$2.3 million of distributions from Providence, no distributions from Kimco and the additional investment into PFGP.
-Revenue for Q3 2019 is expected to be \$30.1 million.
-Revenue for full year fiscal 2019 is expected to be \$115.3 million, based on actual results year to date plus six months of run rate distributions.
+Run Rate Revenue is expected to be \$120.5 million annually, which include current contracted amounts, \$3.0 million from SCR (recently increased from \$2.4 million effective October 1, 2019), US\$2.3 million of distributions from Providence and no distributions from Kimco.
+Distributions on common equity investments are expected but will be variable in timing and amount and are therefore currently excluded from run rate distributions.
+Amur declared a common dividend in the three months ended September 30, 2019, of which the Corporation was entitled to and received \$0.4 million but until Amur establishes a track record of common dividends the Corporation will not incorporate them into run rate distributions.

+Revenue for Q4 2019 is expected to be \$30.1 million and \$115.2 million for the full fiscal year 2019, based on actual results year to date plus three months of run rate distributions.
 Annual general and administrative expenses are currently estimated at \$10.0 million for 2019 and include all public company costs.
 The Corporation's Run Rate Payout Ratio is approximately 84% when including run rate distributions, overhead expenses and existing capital structure.
 The table below sets out our estimated Run Rate Payout Ratio alongside the after-tax impact of potential changes to certain Partners distributions.

-Run Rate Cash Flow (\$ th ousands except per share) Amount (\$) \$ / Share Revenue \$1.32 USD/CAD exchange rate \$ 120,400 \$ 3.29 General & Admin.
-(10,000) (0.27) Interest & Taxes (38,700) (1.06) Free cash flow \$ 71,700 \$ 1.96 Annual Dividend 60,400 1.65 Excess Cash Flow \$ 11,300 \$ 0.31 Other Considerations (af ter taxes and interest): SCR, Kimco & Providence Every addt \$2 million in distributions received is \$0.05/share +1,600 +0.05 New Investments Every \$50 million deployed @ 14% +3,188 +0.09
+Run Rate Cash Flow (\$ th Amount (\$) \$ / Share Revenue \$1.32 USD/CAD exchange rate \$ 120,500 \$ 3.29 General & Admin.
+(10,000) (0.27) Interest & Taxes (38,600) (1.05) Free cash flow \$ 71,900 \$ 1.97 Annual Dividend 60,500 1.65 Excess Cash Flow \$ 11,400 \$ 0.32 Other Considerations (af er taxes and interest): SCR, Kimco & Providence Every addtl \$2 million in distributions received is \$0.05/share +1,600 +0.05 New Investments Every \$50 million deployed @ 14% +3,188 +0.09

-The senior debt facility was drawn to \$187.7 million at June 30, 2019, with the capacity to draw up to another \$112.3 million based on covenants and credit terms, in addition to the \$50 million accordion facility for a total of \$162.3 million.
-Subsequent to June 30, 2019 the Corporation borrowed an additional \$81.3 million to fund the additional investment into PFGP, increasing total debt outstanding to approximately \$269.0 million, resulting in \$31.0 million of additional capacity in addition to \$50 million accordion facility.
+The senior debt facility was drawn to \$266.5 million at September 30, 2019, with the capacity to draw up to another \$33.5 million based on covenants and credit terms, in addition to the \$50 million accordion facility for a total of \$83.5 million.
 The Corporation's senior lenders have agreed to extend the Corporation's ability to have greater than 2.5x senior debt to contracted EBITDA until March 31, 2020, in the event the Corporation is above this level.
-The annual interest rate on that debt was approximately 6.2% at June 30, 2019.
+The annual interest rate on that debt was approximately 6.4% at September 30, 2019.
+Subsequent to September 30, 2019, the Corporation's senior lenders agreed to expand the Corporation's credit facility from \$300.0 million to \$330.0 million, with no change in covenant terms or access to the additional \$50 million accordion facility.
+The capacity after the expansion of the facility is \$63.5 million, with the ability to draw \$113.5 million when including the accordion facility.

 Alaris' unique capital structure continues to fill a niche in the private capital markets.
-Therefore, Alaris continues to attract interest in its capital from private businesses across North America and is confident it will contribute capital to new, and existing Partners in 2019.
-As a conservative measure, Alaris does not use any estimates for future revenue earned from the contribution of capital into new or existing Partners in its guidance or budgeting process.
+Therefore, Alaris continues to attract interest in its capital from private businesses across North America and is confident it will contribute capital to new, and existing Partners in the remainder of 2019 and into 2020.
+While Alaris expects to deploy additional capital, Alaris does not use any estimates for future revenue earned from the contribution of capital into new or existing Partners in its guidance or budgeting process.